spessasus/SpessaSynth/README.md

 ## Features
 - SoundFont2 Generator Support
 - MIDI Controller Support
+- Support for muptiple drums via GS or XG
+- High performance mode for playing black MIDIs (Don't go too crazy with the amount of notes though)
 - Visualization of the played file
 - Playable keyboard with preset selection
 - Integrated controller for the synthetizer
 - Uses `Web MIDI API` for connecting to actual physical MIDI devices (such as keyboards)
-- Modular
 - Can be used as a library ([learn more here](../../wiki/Home#simple-demo))
+- Modular design allows easy integrations into other projects
-- Written in pure JavaScript using WebAudio API (Express.js is only used for the file server)
+- Written in pure JavaScript using WebAudio API (Every modern browser supports it)
-- No dependencies for the core library
+- No dependencies (Node.js is only required for the local file server and soundfont search, it can be any server that supports these)
-- Comes bundled with the [GeneralUser GS](https://schristiancollins.com/generaluser.php) soundFont
+- Comes bundled with the wonderful [GeneralUser GS](https://schristiancollins.com/generaluser.php) soundFont

 ## Limitations
 - The program currently supports a limited amount of generators and no modulators.
 This program is still in it's early development, so it might not sound as good as other synthetizers (e.g. FluidSynth)